JuliaMersing/Login-SignUp-Forms/README.md

 ## Setting up the Redux Store

-When I first started learning Redux, it seemed so overwhelming because every app I looked at had index and store set up a bit differently.
-After watching several tutorials and trying different ways to do it, this is the one that has worked for me.
+I research a lot of different apps and the way it configure Redux, and base on what i've seen, I think this is the best solution:

 Create a file named src/redux/store.tsx.
 Import the configureStore API from Redux Toolkit.
 We'll start by creating an empty Redux store, and exporting it: